atdeters/philosophers/README.md

 to finish eating anyways, so the delay will to nothing.
 For this case there is the logic that we add to our delay the time to eat minus the time to sleep to make up for this waiting time.

-# Resources
+# Special Thanks
-The Images used in this README have been copied from this useful visualizer.
-It helps a lot in identifying possible errors with the code.
+I highly recommend checking out the ["philosophers visualizer"](https://rom98759.github.io/Philosophers-visualizer/) from [rom98759](https://github.com/rom98759) who is student at 42 Angoulême.
+It is a super helpful tool to visualize the output of the program and to identify possible problems in your code.
+The Images used in this README have been made using this tool.